NVIDIA/cudnn-frontend/README.md

 PS: ExecutionPlanCaching today supports only single operation operation_graphs.

+## Execution Plan Serialization and Deserialization (Experimental)
+cuDNN v8.4 and above provides exeuction plan serialization and deserialization to save the execution plan as a string in JSON format.
+The execution plan can be then restored from that string at a later point, and this also saves compilation time compared to rebuilding the plan from scratch.
+Currently, this is an experimental feature that only supports the runtime fusion engine.
+No forward/backward or cross-device compatibility guarantee is offered at this time.

+### API:
+    - std::string cudnn_frontend::ExecutionPlan_v8::getJsonRepresentation() : Serialize the execution plan into a string in JSON format.
+    - cudnn_frontend::ExecutionPlan_v8&& cudnn_frontend::ExecutionPlanBuilder_v8::loadFromJson(const std::string &json_plan) : Deserialize from a string containing the JSON representation of the execution plan.

 ## Logging
 cuDNN Frontend API logging records execution flow through cuDNN frontend API.
 This functionality is disabled by default, and can be enabled through methods described in this section.